PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

     - On click of any entity, it will be added.
 - Shows proper message when no report available in the entity.
 - Each legal entity has its own table.
 Each table has one ADD button and vertmor action.
+  - Vertmore action button is not applicable for the current legal entity.
   - Vertmore action: `Delete`.
 On click, open delete confirmation dialog.
   - On click of ADD button, opens the add report dialog for that legal entity.
-  - Each table some columns.
+  - Each table has some common columns.
 Columns name are :
     - Section
     - Entity Name
     - Report Name